We’re moving into 2018, and the number of businesses (especially here in my hometown) that are still lacking a social media strategy is crazy.

 Social Media Can Save You MONEY

-You heard me right, an effective social strategy can save you quite a bit of money.
+You heard me right; an active social strategy can save you quite a bit of money.
 One of the biggest challenges facing start-ups and small to medium-sized businesses (SME’s) is increasing brand awareness on a budget.

 Brand Awareness and Exposure